Taglyatelle/taglyatelle/CONTRIBUTING.md

 make bump2version XXXXX` (choices : major / minor / patch)
 ```

-3. Create a PR from your branch to master
+III.
+Create a PR from your branch to master

-4. Review the PR and merge it.
+IV.
+Review the PR and merge it.